 While I was teaching, I was a big proponent of the Constructivist method.
 I believe the best and most meaningful way for students to learn something is by doing it.
 This fits perfectly into the teaching philosophy here at CIA FIRST in providing students with meaningful transfer goals with real world applications as a fundamental part of our assessment process.

 As Middle School principal, I see my role as helping these adolescent students through what is a difficult time in their lives as they grow and develop into young adults.
 That period of their lives has been thrown into even more uncertainty and stress given the current situation we are faced concerning Covid-19, studying online and prolonged isolation.

 As Albert Einstein once said, “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”
-With my new role as a Middle School Deputy Principal, I am taking with me my 14 years of experience as a teacher to better serve and understand the growing community of our middle school students.
+With my current role as the Deputy Head of Middle School, I am bringing with me my 14 years of experience as a teacher to better serve and understand the growing community of our middle school students.
 Adolescence is a time where students look for more encouragement, seeks acceptance and recognition for everything they do, a period of transition for personal growth and development, and a time where hopes can easily be crushed with one wrong decision-making.

 With all the changes that could possibly happen, I would like to be the students’ comfort-zone whenever they need assistance.
 I am there to listen when they have questions while giving them the full autonomy to find solutions to their problems.
 I will help them become independent and responsible until they become successful.
 I will allow them to express themselves while understanding the consequences that may happen if their expectations are not met.
 I will treat them equally with respect so they could mirror it in everything they do.
 The strength of our students relies on the relationship we build with them and together they will realize how they can improve themselves.